Global Profiles for Internal Displacements (GPID)

 Here are some key global-level takeaways:

-• Patterns are shifting over time: Populations impacted by displacement are more vulnerable today than in the past.
-The share of children in populations across displacement areas has steadily increased from 28% in 2018 to 39% in 2024.
-In parallel, average income, education, and life expectancy of affected populations have all been decreasing.
+- Patterns are shifting over time: Populations impacted by displacement are more vulnerable today than in the past.
+The share of children in populations across displacement areas has increased from 28% in 2018 to 40% in 2024.
+In parallel, average income, education, and life expectancy of affected populations have all been overall decreasing.

 List of variables